N33t/WallE/source/README.txt

 		-> More intelligent (Nikolaj)
 			-> Add possibility for all types of jobs
 		-> Re-planner
+		-> Clean up (Nikolaj)

 	-> Main (plan-maker?)
 		-> Make plans until entire level is solved.
 Don't just create one.
 		-> Final plan-evaluation.
 Evaluate all plans (penalty points for some bad plans?)
+(Djoni)

 	-> GameMap
 		-> jobs
 			-> Heuristic for agents.
 Give most appropriate job to agent -> Pre-condition, post-condition
 		-> Function to delete plans
+		-> Analyse map to figure out where to "store" agents and boxes if they are not needed (Samuel)

 	-> Conflicts
 		-> Conflict Resolution (Flowchart) (Carl)
 		-> Detection (how?
 Where? - Hard conflict detection while building plan)

+	-> bug fixes
+		-> Right next to box initially gived problem (Nikolaj)

 ------------------How to run